SizeCoding/txAdmin/docs/old_todo.md

 - [x] Configurable discord bot static responses.
 This should be a separate file like the admins one.
 - [x] Improve fxRunner/actions responses.
 Currently it's only 'Done'.
 - [x] Add a `more info` tab and include some config variables, and the complete PID breakdown
-- [ ] FXServer artifact/build auto updater??? (rejected)
-- [x] Automagically send messages in discord when starting/stopping/restarting the server
-- [x] We have data, we should plot it into a graph...